endurantgames/52-first-dates/src/morethanone.md

 # What is plurality?

-The following section contains information about plurality that should be read and understood by the players before playing *52 First Dates.* It's adapted from [MoreThanOne.info](https://morethanone.info/).
+The following section contains information about plurality that should be read and understood by the players before playing []{.gamename}.
+It's adapted from [MoreThanOne.info](https://morethanone.info/).

 :::::::::::::::::::::::::::::: morethanone ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::